 If you plan to transport the pushchair in your car very often, you need to choose a small model that easily folds up.
 Some models with large wheels may not fit to every car trunk.
 Before you decide to buy a stroller, measure your trunk and compare it to the size of folded stroller.
 If you plan on going on a road trips with your child, you will need to bring your stroller.
 It may turn out that there is no space in the trunk for more gear than the stroller and some diapers!

 When I was looking for my first stroller for Haley, I was told that strollers with three wheels are unstable and cranky.
 Don’t let this opinion ifluence your choice!
 I tried few models (with load) and didn’t see any problems with stability.
 Of course you have to remember not to lean the whole weigh on one wheel, but it is also the case with four wheels strollers.
 Some models with three wheels can be more agile than four wheels pushchairs.
 You should try what suits you more.

-We can also choose different types of wheels, for example: plastic, foam or air-filled.
-If you will use the stroller in the city the plastic ones should be good for you.
-But if you plan to use the stroller on wooded and bumpy trails you should consider pumped wheels, because they provide better amortization and the baby is less exposed to shocks.
+You can also choose different types of wheels, for example: plastic, foam or air-filled.
+If you are going to use the stroller in the city the plastic or foam wheels should be good for you.
+But if you plan on using the stroller on wooded and bumpy trails you should consider pumped wheels, because they provide better amortization and the baby is less exposed to shocks.